Osamah-Anmar-Sami/Retail-Analysis/README.md

 This Is My Portfolio Project As A Fellow At Training And Competitions By Correlation One.

 # Overview
-This project focuses on Data Curation and Exploratory Data Analysis (EDA) Using python and Tableau on.
-The data curation process includes handling missing values, creating new features, converting data types, renaming columns, and removing duplicates.
-For EDA, various analytical techniques are applied, including Univariate Analysis, Bivariate Analysis, and Multivariate Analysis, to uncover patterns, relationships, and insights within the dataset.
+This project focuses on Data Curation and Exploratory Data Analysis (EDA) using Python and Tableau on retail data from multiple countries.
+The data curation process involves handling missing values, creating new features, converting data types, renaming columns, and removing duplicates.
+For EDA, various analytical techniques are applied, including Univariate, Bivariate, and Multivariate Analysis, to uncover patterns, relationships, and valuable insights within the dataset.

 # Dashbords
 https://public.tableau.com/views/AnalysisMultipleCountriesRetailData/AnalysisRetail?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link